traefik/traefik/docs/configuration/backends/file.md

 The configuration file allows managing both backends/frontends and HTTPS certificates (which are not [Let's Encrypt](https://letsencrypt.org) certificates generated through Træfik).

+TOML templating can be used if rules are not defined in the file `traefik.toml`.

 ### Simple

 Add your configuration at the end of the global configuration file `traefik.toml`: